-This incredible complex of buildings in person is so much better than it was ever captured in photos and is a must visit.
+This incredible complex of buildings in person is so much better than it was ever captured in photos and is a must-visit.
 Even if you don’t have the time to explore all of it, making a short visit will blow your mind.

 Visiting the City of Arts and Sciences in Valencia

 The complex is the brainchild and creation of local architect Santiago Calatrava.
-He is Valencia born, and even though he has gone to have worldwide success (you can read all about his creations here) he put his entire heart and soul into making of the Arts and Sciences Complex.
+He is Valencia born, and even though he has gone to have worldwide success (you can read all about his creations here) he put his entire heart and soul into the making the Arts and Sciences Complex.